celery/celery/docs/userguide/executing.rst

 Serializers
 -----------

-Data passed between celery and worker daemons are serialized FIXME
+Data passed between celery and workers has to be serialized to be transferred.
 The default serializer is :mod:`pickle`, but you can change this for each task.
 There is built-in support for using ``pickle``, ``JSON`` and ``YAML``, and you can add your own custom serializers by registering them into the carrot serializer registry.